dfuse-io/docs/content/eosio/public-apis/tutorials/write-chain.md

 ---
 weight: 30
-title: Writing reliably to the chain (push guarantee)
+pageTitle: Writing reliably to the chain (push guarantee)
 ---
 In this tutorial, we will demonstrate you how to setup `eosjs` to push a transaction through dfuse API Push Guaranteed endpoint.